MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/best-practices-developing-complex-dataflows.md

 ![Custom functions.](media/best-practices-developing-complex-dataflows/custom-function.png)

 > [!NOTE]
-> Sometimes you might notice a notification that tells you a premium capacity is required to refresh a dataflow with a custom function.
+> Sometimes you might receive a notification that tells you a premium capacity is required to refresh a dataflow with a custom function.
 You can ignore this message and reopen the dataflow editor.
 This usually solves your problem unless your function refers to a "load enabled" query.

 ## Place queries into folders